preesm/graphiti/README.md

 ## Documentation

-Documentation is available online at http://preesm.sourceforge.net/website/
+Documentation is available online at http://preesm.org/website/

 ## Install

 This project is part of the Preesm project, available online:

-*   On the [SourceForge File Release Service](https://sourceforge.net/projects/preesm/files/Releases/) to get Eclipse products;
-*   From the [Eclipse update site](http://preesm.sourceforge.net/eclipse/update-site/) to complement an already setup Eclipse;
+*   From the [Eclipse update site](http://preesm.insa-rennes.fr/repo/complete/) to complement an already setup Eclipse;

 ## Changelog